(Part 13 of 13 in series, Changes and Results)

 My title refers both to my doing of such, and is a suggestion that you should as well.
 It’s been a long time since I added a post to this beloved series, Changes and Results.
 But, today just happens to be—meaning I’ve been waiting for many months for this date :) —exactly nine years from my first daily journal entry.

 What would you wish to be doing, then, when death finds you?
 For my part, I would wish it to be something that befits a human being, some beneficient, public-spririted, noble action.
-But if I cannot be found doing such great things as these I should like at least to be doing that which cannot be impeded and is given to me do, namely, correcting myself, improving the faculty that deals with impressions, toiling to achieve tranquillity, and rendering to the several relationships of life their due; and, if I am so fortunate, advancing to the third area of study, that which deals with the attainment of secure judgements.~ Epictetus, 4.10.12-3
+But if I cannot be found doing such great things as these I should like at least to be doing that which cannot be impeded and is given me to do, namely, correcting myself, improving the faculty that deals with impressions, toiling to achieve tranquillity, and rendering to the several relationships of life their due; and, if I am so fortunate, advancing to the third area of study, that which deals with the attainment of secure judgements.~ Epictetus, 4.10.12-3

 Each morning I spend significant time in reflection.
 Without going too deeply into specifics, I don’t get up at precisely the same time, and I do take the occasional day off from my morning reflection.
 But beginning my day by reflecting—not on my yesterday, nor recent events per se, but generally reflecting on my self—is second in importance to me only to getting a good night’s sleep.